 A disc brake system allows manufacturers more scope to innovate with the braking surface because it doesn’t need to operate as the wheel rim too.
 Shimano, for example, equips its hydraulic disc brakes with what it calls Ice Technology that features a rotor with a three-layer sandwich structure of stainless steel and aluminium.
 It says that this provides a better radiation performance that reduces the temperature while braking.

-Plus, with a disc brake the braking surface, the rotor, is much further from the road than it is with a rim brake so it’s less likely to get wet from surface water.
+Plus, with a disc system the braking surface, the rotor, is much further from the road than it is with a rim brake so it’s less likely to get wet from surface water.
 There are holes in a rotor that allow water to get out from underneath the brake pads too.
 The result is that disc brakes are far less likely than rim brakes to be affected by water or gunk thrown up from the road.

 Linked to that, a side benefit of disc brakes is that your wheel can go out of true without rubbing on the brake pads.